bmander/vcb_exercises/README.md

 # vcb_exercises
-Exercises for the sandbox game Virtual Circuit Board
+Exercises for the sandbox game Virtual Circuit Board.